rails/rails/guides/source/active_job_basics.md

 In the above example, workers will fetch jobs from queues starting with "active_storage", like  the `active_storage_analyse` queue and `active_storage_transform` queue.
 Only when no jobs remain in the `active_storage`-prefixed queues will workers move on to the `mailers` queue.

-NOTE: The wildcard `*` (at the end of "production") is only allowed on its own or at the end of a queue name to match all queues with the same prefix.
+NOTE: The wildcard `*` (like at the end of "active_storage") is only allowed on its own or at the end of a queue name to match all queues with the same prefix.
 You can't specify queue names such as `*_some_queue`.

 WARNING: Using wildcard queue names (e.g., `queues: active_storage*`) can slow down polling performance due to the need for a `DISTINCT` query to identify all matching queues, which can be slow on large tables.
 For better performance, it’s best to specify exact queue names instead of using wildcards.